bruits/maudit/website/content/news/maudit-library.md

 ## The Mantle is Thine

-Pages in Maudit projects are normal Rust structs, you can import them in other files, provide them properties, implement methods on them etc. To get the HTML of a single page in SSG frameworks is sometimes impossible, but in Maudit, you can import the page and call [`.build()`](https://docs.rs/maudit/latest/maudit/route/trait.FullRoute.html#method.build), it straight up just works!
+Pages in Maudit projects are just normal Rust structs.
+You can import them, give them properties, and implement methods.
+In other SSGs, getting the HTML of a single page is sometimes impossible, but in Maudit, you can just import the page and call its [`.build()`](https://docs.rs/maudit/latest/maudit/route/trait.FullRoute.html#method.build) method.
+It works!

-This philosophy applies to all of Maudit, for instance to render remote Markdown using Maudit's Markdown pipeline (providing syntax highlighting, components, shortcodes, etc), you import [`render_markdown`](https://docs.rs/maudit/latest/maudit/content/markdown/fn.render_markdown.html) and pass it some content and options.
-The code on the homepage is highlighted using [`highlight_code`](https://docs.rs/maudit/latest/maudit/content/fn.highlight_code.html), which is the exact same function that `render_markdown` will use for highlighting as well, and so on.
+This applies to all of Maudit.
+To render remote Markdown using Maudit's pipeline (with syntax highlighting, components, shortcodes, etc.), import [`render_markdown`](https://docs.rs/maudit/latest/maudit/content/markdown/fn.render_markdown.html) and pass your content and options.
+The code on the home page uses [`highlight_code`](https://docs.rs/maudit/latest/maudit/content/fn.highlight_code.html), the same function that `render_markdown` uses.

-It is intended for it to be possible to build your own static website generators based on all these APIs, [we even have on a guide on how to do it!](https://maudit.org/docs/library/), or if you're 99% of people, the [`coronate()`](https://docs.rs/maudit/latest/maudit/fn.coronate.html) function (the ["entrypoint"](https://maudit.org/docs/entrypoint/)) act as both the reference implementation of how to build pages, bundle assets, process images etc and also as the function the average Maudit project would call.
+You can even build your own Maudit at home using these APIs, we have [a guide for that](https://maudit.org/docs/library/)!
+For most users, the [`coronate()`](https://docs.rs/maudit/latest/maudit/fn.coronate.html) function (the ["entrypoint"](https://maudit.org/docs/entrypoint/)) serves both as the standard way to build pages, bundle assets, and process images and the reference implementation for someone to learn from.

 ## For What Quest We Stand Here